-Furthermore, for members with shear connectors provided throughout their entire length that also satisfy the provisions of Article 6.10.1.7, Articles 6.6.1.2.1 and 6.10.4.2.1 permit the concrete deck to also be considered effective for negative flexure when computing stress ranges and flexural stresses acting on the composite section at the fatigue and service limit states, respectively.
-Therefore, section properties for the short-term and long-term composite section, including the concrete deck but neglecting the longitudinal reinforcement, are also determined for later use in the calculations of Section G2-2 at these limits states.
+Furthermore, for members with shear connectors provided throughout their entire length that also satisfy the provisions of Article 6.10.1.7, Articles 6.6.1.2.1 and 6.10.4.2.1 permit the concrete deck to also be considered effective for negative flexure when computing stress ranges and flexural stresses acting on the composite section at all sections in the member at the fatigue and service limit states, respectively.
+Therefore, section properties for the short-term and long-term composite section, including the concrete deck but neglecting the longitudinal reinforcement, are also determined for later use in the calculations of Section G2-2 at these limit states.

-Although not required by the AASHTO LRFD (5^{th} Edition, 2010), for stress calculations involving the application of long-term loads to the composite section in regions of negative flexure in this example, the area of the longitudinal reinforcement is conservatively adjusted for the effects of concrete creep by dividing the area by 3 (i.e. $20.00 \text{ in.}^2/3 = 6.67 \text{ in.}^2$).
+Although not required by the AASHTO LRFD (7th Edition, 2014), for stress calculations involving the application of long-term loads to the composite section in regions of negative flexure in this example, the area of the longitudinal reinforcement is conservatively adjusted for the effects of concrete creep by dividing the area by 3 (i.e. $20.00 \text{ in.}^2/3 = 6.67 \text{ in.}^2$).
 The concrete is assumed to transfer the force from the longitudinal deck reinforcement to the rest of the cross-section and concrete creep acts to reduce that force over time.